Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 What Trace is not

 Trace is a proof layer, not a workflow engine.
-It does not manage your process — it proves what happened during it.
+It does not manage your process, it proves what happened during it.
 This distinction is architectural, not a limitation.

 Invoance does not define what steps a process must contain.
 Your application decides what to anchor.

-Events are ordered by timestamp, but Invoance does not reject based on sequence or missing steps.
+Items are ordered by timestamp, but Invoance does not reject based on sequence or missing steps.

 No conditional logic, no gates, no role assignments.
-The trace records — it does not orchestrate.
+The trace records, it does not orchestrate.

 No 'in progress,' 'pending review,' or 'approved.'
 A trace is open or sealed.
 That's it.